-Farmers First was a five-year Food Security program designed to improve and diversify the on-farm production of rural farming households in support of their efforts to protect their livelihoods, health and well-being.
+Farmers First was a five-year Food Security program that took place from 2010-2015 that was designed to improve and diversify the on-farm production of rural farming households in support of their efforts to protect their livelihoods, health and well-being.

 The program’s core strategy was CPAR’s adapted Farmer Field School (FFS) approach.
 FFS are ‘schools without walls’ that use a group-based, experiential learning approach to build on farmers’ existing knowledge and expertise.
 FFS brings farmers of both genders together on experimental plots to test farming practices using practical, hands-on methods that emphasize observation, discussion, analysis and collective decision-making around adapting farming methods to suit their particular environment.

 To further enhance discovery learning, the FFS curriculum included ‘special topics’, such as human rights, gender equality, family planning, gender-based violence, HIV and AIDS, as well as other issues that affect the quality of life for farmers, particularly female farmers.

 To help mitigate risks associated with unpredictable rainfall patterns and changing growing seasons as a result of climate change, CPAR promoted Conservation Agriculture in the FFS setting.

 As part of its gender strategy, the program set a target participation rate for women of at least 50 per cent to ensure that female-led households would have the tools and support so often denied to them through government agricultural extension programs.

 - Production levels of staple food crops at least doubled and in some cases tripled in both male-headed and female-headed households